1405 S. Harrison Rd.

 Greening Michigan Institute; Fisheries and Wildlife Department; and Center for Systems Integration and Sustainability

-As Extension Specialist and Program Coordinator, Dr. Heather Triezenberg coordinates the statewide Sea Grant Extension Program in collaboration with Michigan State University Extension Greening Michigan Institute, and is a member of the Michigan Sea Grant College Program Management Team.
+As Extension Specialist and Program Leader, Dr. Heather Triezenberg coordinates the statewide Sea Grant Extension Program in collaboration with Michigan State University Extension Greening Michigan Institute, and is a member of the Michigan Sea Grant College Program Management Team.
 Michigan Sea Grant Extension educators work with stakeholders on critical Great Lakes issues, such as resilient communities and economies, healthy coastal ecosystems, sustainable fisheries and aquaculture, environmental literacy, workforce development and other issues.
 She joined Michigan Sea Grant/MSU Extension in March 2014.

 Triezenberg conducts applied human dimensions research in support of Great Lakes aquatic resource policy and management.
 She has received numerous honors and awards, including the Association of Natural Resource Extension Professionals gold award for a referred journal article.